eclipse-californium/californium/MIGRATION_HINTS.md

 For unexpected certificate types a `UNSUPPORTED_CERTIFICATE` is sent.
 If certificate verification fails, a `DECRYPT_ERROR` is sent.

+[RFC 7627, Extended Master Secret](https://tools.ietf.org/html/rfc7627) TLS extension is introduced and enabled by default.
+If this extension is not used, the session is not resumable (until the configuration is adapted to none or optional).

 The encoding of the `SessionTicket` has changed.

 ### Californium-Core: